nomorespice/nagios-extras/README.md

 ```
 ## <a name="nagios-teams-host.sh"></a>nagios-teams-host.sh

-nagios-teams-host.sh will send Nagios alerts to a to a Microsoft Teams channel via the incoming webhook connector.
+nagios-teams-host.sh will send Nagios host alerts to a to a Microsoft Teams channel via the incoming webhook connector.
 This has been tested using RHEL 8 and Nagios version 4.4.5.

 __Usage__

-On the Nagios server, place nagios-teams-host.sh into your /usr/local/bin.
+On the Nagios server, place nagios-teams-host.sh into /usr/local/bin.
 Ensure this file is also executable.

 Next, configure Nagios to use this script for alerting: